oMaN-Rod/PalworldSaveTools/readme.md

 - **Contact me on Discord:** Pylar1991
 ---

-If you get errors installing or using my tools, **PLEASE** follow the steps below first.
+If you get errors installing or using my tools, **PLEASE** install the prerequisites below first.
 Afterwards, reset and update PST using **Option #8** from the menu.

 ---